 I was never sure I’d make this leap, but it happened.
 To celebrate 10 years of motorcycling fun, I treated myself to a new (used) bike – the incredible Aprilia RSV4 Factory.

 Ah, the good old engine debate.
 Ask any motorcycle rider what kind of engine they think is best and you will get some surprisingly heated opinions.
-Our cruiser riding brethren will of course talk up the virtues of v-twins and their torque, while sportbike riders might be somewhat divided between inline fours and v-twins.
-Single cylinder engines (“thumpers”) are usually reserved for dirt and off-road bikes, but one of the better beginner sportbikes happens to use one – the sharp looking Honda CBR250R.
+Our cruiser riding brethren will of course talk up the virtues of v-twins and their torque, while sportbike riders might be divided between inline fours, v-fours and twins.
+Single cylinder engines (“thumpers”) are usually reserved for dirt and off-road bikes, but one of the better beginner sportbikes happens to use one – the sharp looking Honda CBR300R.
 Engine type should not be taken lightly when choosing a first motorcycle and I’ll try to make some sense of the differences here.